jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Add the validation of the `SOAPAction` Http header
   - `xmlgeneral.pluginConfigure`: enable the `XSD_Validation_Prefetch` for `saxon` library (not only `libxslt`)
   - Add the `Known Limitations` section in the README.md
+  - If `stream_listen` is enabled, send an error message in the log and forces the synchronous download by using `socket.http` (blocking library)